kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 **Subject**: Re: Locked Out of My Account

 Hi James,
 Thanks for contacting IT Support.
-I've unlocked your account—you should now be able to log in with your current password.
+I've unlocked your account, you should now be able to log in with your current password.

 If you’d like, I can also help you set up a self-service password reset option for the future.